AdobeDocs/audience-manager.en/help/using/integration/receiving-audience-data/real-time-outbound-transfers/real-time-outbound-transfers.md

 ## Parameters

-The following table defines the elements in the returned [!DNL JSON] data file.
+The following table defines the elements in the [!DNL JSON] data file that you send to the destination.

 <table id="table_68475F9D01ED4A44B5909234114AEDE2">
  <thead>